nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 ```
 <br>

-## Evaluation of the finetuned model with the Kenlm language model built
+## Evaluation of the finetuned model with the Kenlm language model built on Local Machine
 The code to evaluate the finetuned model with the use of the Kenlm language model built earlier.

 #### Arguments